-P has relocated the Facility to property near Location 1 (the Site) owned by D and leased to P under a site lease agreement.
-In connection with the relocation of the Facility, most major components of the Facility directly necessary to produce a qualified fuel were relocated to the Site.
+P has relocated the Facility to the Site, which is owned by E. In connection with the relocation of the Facility, most major components of the Facility directly necessary to produce a qualified fuel were relocated to the Site.
 Certain equipment included in the original construction was scrapped or sold and not relocated.
-In connection with the relocation, P also installed certain equipment that is not directly necessary for the production of qualified fuel such as coal and material handling equipment, a maintenance building, and a building to house the Facility.
+In connection with the relocation, P also installed certain equipment that is not directly necessary for the production of qualified fuel such as a maintenance building, office trailer, shower/locker trailer, and coal and material handling equipment.
 Following the relocation, the fair market value of the original property included in the Facility is more than 20 percent of the Facility's total value (the cost of the new equipment included in the Facility plus the value of the original property).